wasikjakub/vending-machine-arduino/README.md

 - Insert coins to increase their balance.
 - Select between two products: a beverage or a snack.
 - Purchase a selected product if the balance is sufficient.
+- Display the remaining stock of each product.
+- Show an "Out Of Stock!" message if a selected product is unavailable.
+- Show a "Please insert correct amount" message if the balance is insufficient.

 The project utilizes four buttons: one for confirming the purchase, one for simulating coin insertion, and two for selecting the products.
 The buttons are connected to the digital pins of the Arduino using pull-up resistors.
-The LCD display shows the current balance and the selected product.
+The LCD display shows the current balance, the selected product, and the remaining stock of each product.
 The buzzer provides audio feedback during the dispensing process.

 ### Hardware Components

 - **Arduino Uno**
-- **LCD 16x2 Display**
+- **LCD 20x4 Display**
 - **4 Push Buttons**
 - **Buzzer**
 - **Resistors**

 ### Watch the Simulation

-You can watch the project in action in this [YouTube video](https://www.youtube.com/watch?v=ihj2WGrsxV0).
+You can watch the project in action in this [YouTube video](https://www.youtube.com/watch?v=QCqe8vEXE7w).